 - a.
 GPA is converted to a percentage and is weighted 40 percent - b.
 TEAS score is weighted 60 percent - c.
 Both numbers are added to determine total points - d.
-A tie in total points will be broken using the GPA first, then the TEAS score.
+A tie in total points will be broken using the GPA first, then the TEAS score - 3.
+Work experience as a Certified Nursing Assistant, Certified Medical Assistant, or Certified Emergency Medical Technician.